Mizzou students return to campus early amid COVID

 “We have an Isolation area where we have several residence facilities that will allow us to isolate an individual,” Basi said.
 “We have procedures in place to make sure that they continue their academic progress so that we will be getting in touch and they will be getting in touch with their professors.”

-“We’ve hired almost 2 dozen contact tracers for our campus alone but those contact tracers will be working directly with the public health department,” Basi said.
+“We’ve hired almost two dozen contact tracers for our campus alone, but those contact tracers will be working directly with the public health department,” Basi said.

 Basi said there have been faculty and staff at Mizzou that have tested positive for the virus, but he couldn’t release a number.
 He said the university plans to keep track of the number of students who contract the virus.